-In this episode, Lawmatics founder and CEO Matt Spiegel joins us in a conversation around engaging clients in the entire sales process.
-He shares the journey behind building Lawmatics and his transition towards legal tech.
+In this episode, Lawmatics founder and CEO Matt Spiegel join us in a conversation about engaging clients in the entire sales process.
+He shares the journey behind building Lawmatics and his transition toward legal tech.
 Matt outlines the three phases clients go through in a law firm and the role automated marketing plays throughout this sales process.
 He also offers excellent points on KPIs and the importance of understanding metrics for law firms.

-If you want to know how to improve your sales process and boost your customer relationship management, then this episode is for you.
+If you want to know how to improve your sales through Lawmatics process and boost your customer relationship management, then this episode is for you.

 Matt’s Legal and Tech Journey

 Matt: “It was a complaint from a client who got me ultimately out of law.”